 Brazil has won most of its Olympic medals in volleyball and sailing.

 The Maracanã Stadium was originally built for the 1950 World Cup and at the time could hold crowds of up to 200,000.

-The Maracanã Stadium will become the 6th stadium to host both a World Cup final and the opening/closing ceremonies of the Olympics.
+The Maracanã Stadium is the 6th stadium to host both a World Cup final and the opening/closing ceremonies of the Olympics.